jmeistrich/rnl-conf-2025/slides/slides.md

 </v-click>

 <!--
 If this all feels too easy to add a new platform, it's because it was designed that way.
 Remember that partnership we had with Meta?
-One of their engineers, Eric Rozell, contributed these APIs to make it easier to work on the desktop platforms, and any future platforms, like what what we're seeing with TV and VR.
+One of their engineers, Eric Rozell, contributed these APIs to make it easier to work on the desktop platforms, while he was working on it for React Native Windows.
+This also makes it easier to add future platforms, like what what we're seeing with TV and VR.
 Thanks Eric!
 -->

 ---